-Two years ago (almost to the day) I wrote about the Talisman route clearance system of systems that had been introduced with great fanfare in Afghanistan as part of the many facetted counter IED effort.
+Two years ago (almost to the day) I wrote about the Talisman route clearance system that had been introduced with great fanfare in Afghanistan as part of the many faceted counter IED effort.

 Although I have done a couple of updates from MoD news releases its time for a recap and new post with a wider remit.